Belaj, Istria County: Castle history

-Today the castle is a registered monument of cultural heritage, privately owned, partially renovated and very well preserved.
+Today the castle is a registered monument of cultural heritage, privately owned, partially renovated and very well-preserved.
 The central residential part of the palace is of rectangular layout, 40 by 20 m, with four-storey wings.
 On three sides of the inner courtyard is closed by semicircular arcades on the ground floor and first floor, while the north-west wing entrance closes with facade decorated with stone portal and shallow attic with a distaff and a bell from the 18th century when the wing was upgraded for one floor.
 The appearance of the castle before the intervention was preserved in the Valvasor drawing from 1679.
 The walls of the gallery on the first floor until recently were painted landscapes depicting the castle and its surroundings.
 Left and right of the residential palace in the same line are located farm buildings with basements, stables and barns, which are connected with the castle high surrounding walls.
 These are long and narrow single-storey buildings with gabled roof.

 On the ground floor is the chapel of St. Henry II, with baroque marble altar and painted altarpiece, tombstones of family Barbo and tombstones of noble families from Kršan, Kožljak and Paz transmitted in Belaj from St. Mary on Čepić lake after the closure of the Paulists monastery in 1783.

-Population
+Demographics

+According to the 2021 census, its population was 12.
+It was 16 in 2011.

 Note: In 1857 and 1869 contains data for former village Posert.
 In 1948 was named as Belaj-Posert.